field_block:node:guide:title

 • Charges for the removal of dumpsters or dumpster bags

-Note: Nontaxable services must be listed separately on the customer’s invoice.
+Note: Nontaxable charges must be listed separately on the invoice.

 Examples

-• A bank hires a junk removal service provider to clean out a foreclosed residential property.
-The service provider removes abandoned property from the home and cleans out household debris.
-Cleaning out the contents of the building is taxable.
+A bank hires a junk removal service provider to clean out a foreclosed residential property.
+The service provider removes abandoned household contents and cleans out debris.
+The charges are taxable.